Coorsed/pre-entrega-automation-testing--Kalen-Vota-/README.md

-# ⚡Pre-delivery Final Project - Testing Automation
+# ⚡Pre-submission Final Project - Testing Automation

 In this project we apply **Python** and **Selenium WebDriver** to test  **SauceDemo** website.